OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 A successful project will hopefully exist for several SDLC cycles.
 Each cycle adding features and fixing bugs based on the input from previous ones.
 The time in this stage is often invested in [Retrospective Meetings](https://www.scrum.org/resources/what-is-a-sprint-retrospective), metrics gathering, various admin work, and training or culture building.

-The Open Source community at this stage comes to the rescue with a number of high quality guides, applications, frameworks and complete integrated solutions.
+The Open Source community at this stage comes to the rescue with a number of high quality guides, applications, frameworks, and complete integrated solutions.

-Concerning metrics, the community has been quite vocal on what to measure and how important it is, the OWASP CISO guide, offers 3 broad categories of SDLC metrics[1] which can be used to measure effectiveness of security practices.
+Concerning metrics, the community has been quite vocal on what to measure and how important it is.
+The OWASP CISO guide offers 3 broad categories of SDLC metrics[1] which can be used to measure effectiveness of security practices.
 Moreover, there is a number of presentations on what could be leveraged to improve a security programme, starting from Marcus' Ranum's [keynote](https://www.youtube.com/watch?v=yW7kSVwucSk) at Appsec California[1], Caroline Wong's similar [presentation](https://www.youtube.com/watch?v=dY8IuQ8rUd4) and [this presentation](https://www.youtube.com/watch?v=-XI2DL2Uulo) by J. Rose and R. Sulatycki.
 These among several writeups by private companies all offering their own version of what could be measured.

 However, metrics won't necessarily improve without training engineering teams and somehow building a security-minded culture.
 Security training is a long and complicated discussion.
 There is a variety of approaches out there, on the testing-only end of the spectrum there is fully black box virtual machines such as [DVWA](http://www.dvwa.co.uk/), [Metasploitable series](https://metasploit.help.rapid7.com/docs/metasploitable-2) and the [VulnHub](https://www.vulnhub.com/) project.